Land Treatment Exploration Tool

 N - No quantifiable monitoring data currently available (yellow)

-Ver: This is a color-coded column included for treatment evaluation.
-This field indicates in a BLM personnel has checked and verified the information for the project in the LTDL.
+Ver: Corresponds with the Verified by BLM Personnel filter.
+This is a color-coded column included for treatment evaluation.
+This field indicates that a BLM employee familiar with the treatment verified the information for the project in the LTDL.

 Y - Yes, a BLM employee familiar with the treatment has verified this information (green)